bbrookhart/AIGovOS-Readme/README.md

 </p>

 <p align="center">
-  A portfolio-grade governance engineering platform that demonstrates how AI oversight can be implemented as a real workflow system rather than treated as policy text, slideware, or disconnected review checklists.
+  A portfolio-grade governance engineering platform that demonstrates how AI oversight can be implemented as a real workflow system — not policy text, slideware, or disconnected review checklists.
 </p>

 <p align="center">